irekponor/irekponor/README.md

 - 👋 Hi, I’m @irekponor
-- 👀 I’m interested in ...
-Front-end development
+- 👀 I’m into ...
+Front-end development, UI/UX design e.t.c
-- 🌱 I’m currently learning ..UI/UX design.
+- 🌱 I’m currently learning ...
+Machine Learning
-- 💞️ I’m looking to collaborate on ... anything that involves building a website
+- 💞️ I’m looking to collaborate on ...
+Building Websites
-- 📫 How to reach me ... via email
+- 📫 You can reach me ... via my social media links

 <!---
 irekponor/irekponor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.